 During these phases, it is useful to be able to check and verify the state of a calculation.
-There are different ways to perform such an operation, described below.
+The possible states and the different ways to access them are described in the following.

 The calculation could be in several states.
-The most common you should see:
+The most common ones are the following:

 NEW: the calculation node has been created, but has not been submitted yet.

 WITHSCHEDULER: the job is in some queue on the remote computer.
 Note that this does not mean that the job is waiting in a queue, but it may be running or finishing, but it did not finish yet.
 AiiDA has to wait.